maus-me/woopEssentials/README.md

   - /admins - lists all admins speciefied by "AdminRoles" in Th3Condfig.json
   - /serverinfo - prints game and mod versions
   - /stats Print the output of the ingame /stats command [Admin or Configured Role]
+  - /auth start to link discord and ingame account for the reward system

 - Shutdownsystem